EusthEnoptEron/arise-multiplayer/README.md

 During battle, controllers will automatically be assigned to the characters.
 See below for details on the order.

+If `xinput1_3.dll` already exists because you installed another mod, skip the file and launch UnrealEngineModLauncher.exe before starting the game.

 ## Disabling

 1. Remove the xinput1_3.dll